thiagosindra/higher-resolution-hypothesis/docs/sections/sensory-cognition.md

     <h3>Emotions Feel Stronger and Last Longer</h3>
     <p>Emotional experiences are similarly amplified, as emotional signals propagate through broader brain networks, producing greater intensity and longer persistence of emotional states.
 Once an emotion triggers, it spreads through many thought pathways, creating strong feelings that are difficult to set aside.
 This isn't being "too sensitive"—it's the natural result of emotions activating more of the brain at once and staying active longer.</p>

+    <h3>Why Dreams and Imagination Can Feel So Real</h3>
+    <p>Many autistic people report extremely vivid dreams—so realistic they can be hard to distinguish from memories of real events.
+Some also experience mental imagery (imagining something) that feels almost as clear as actually seeing it.</p>

+    <p>This happens because the brain uses the same pathways for both external perception and internal imagination/memory.
+When you see something, certain groups of neurons activate.
+When you imagine or dream about something, those same groups can reactivate with similar intensity.
+Because autistic brains have weaker "brakes" on neural activity, internally generated imagery can activate sensory areas almost as strongly as actual sensory input.</p>

+    <p>This isn't psychosis or losing touch with reality—it's the same high-resolution processing applied to internal mental content.
+You know the difference between dreams and reality, but the **felt experience** can be equally vivid because the brain patterns are similar.</p>

     <h3>When Neutral Things Feel Extra-Strong</h3>
     <p>Sometimes the brain routes a simple sight or sound into <strong>emotion and body-state circuits</strong>.
 That spillover can make neutral things feel <strong>extra delightful</strong> or <strong>extra irritating</strong>, and the feeling can <strong>stick around</strong> a bit longer.
 This happens because of how the brain's pathways overlap—sensory signals can accidentally activate emotion areas, making ordinary things feel much more intense than expected.
 It's not about being dramatic or overreacting; it's the brain architecture creating stronger feelings from everyday experiences.</p>